Finance chief Khalid Al-Dabbagh took questions and managed to say little that was new, without at any point appearing to stonewall

 The results call comes as Aramco tiptoes toward the greater disclosure required of public companies.
 It published annual financial statements for the first time in April, ahead of a $12 billion bond sale.

-The IPO, planned for 2020 or 2021, would put the Saudi giant under even greater scrutiny from investors and invite comparisons with other oil majors.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The IPO, planned for 2020 or 2021, would put the Saudi giant under even greater scrutiny from investors and invite comparisons with other oil majors.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.